Mme Aleida AULD

 Research Interests / Recherches

 Aleida Auld holds a Master of Arts in English Language and Literature from the University of Geneva and a Bachelor of Science from the University of Washington (Seattle, USA).
 She is working on a PhD thesis entitled, ‘The Canonization of Early Modern Poets: Shakespeare, Spenser, Donne, and Herbert’, under the supervision of Professor Lukas Erne.
-Her project studies literary canonization from a material perspective by looking at books that feature poems or excerpts of poems by William Shakespeare, Edmund Spenser, John Donne, and George Herbert in the eighteenth century.
-It is her hope that a historical, material study of canonization will illuminate our approaches to these poets and their poems in our times, and lead us to reflect on the ways of valuing literature more generally.
+Her project examines the canonization of literature from a material perspective by looking at books that feature poems or excerpts of poems by William Shakespeare, Edmund Spenser, John Donne, and George Herbert in the late seventeenth and early eighteenth century.
+She pays heightened attention to genre – a key factor in canon formation – as it is reinterpreted and materially embedded, and considers how these changes impact a poet or poem’s canonical status.

 Alongside her PhD, Aleida teaches undergraduate seminars on early modern English poetry and drama.
 Some of her seminars include ‘The Early Modern Minor Epic’ (2017), 'Milton’s Shorter Poems' (2016), 'The Faerie Queene (1590)' (2015).